Women in the Yishuv Workforce

 Despite the impression that high rates of general unemployment persisted in the Yishuv until 1942, recent research suggests that unemployment rates depended to a great degree on the cyclical fluctuations in the economy, reaching acute proportions at periods of downswings in the economy.
 Not so for women workers.
 In effect, evidence suggests that chronic high levels of female unemployment were a common feature throughout the Mandate period, regardless of cyclical fluctuations.
 Records of the Histadrut’s Labor Exchange reveal that female unemployment remained high and constant throughout the years, though its share in total unemployment fluctuated significantly, especially in the short run, in accordance with changes in male unemployment.
 For example, in 1935 women’s unemployment rates varied from 7.9 percent to 26.7 percent of total unemployed registered with the Histadrut’s labor exchange, depending on the month of the year.
 As general unemployment declined, women’s share in total unemployment usually increased.
 This suggests that men and women tended to operate in two separate labor markets, lending support to the dual markets theories of employment.

 In general, unemployment rates were higher in the moshavot, where employment opportunities where more limited than in the three major cities.
 As expected, unemployment rates in the moshavot fluctuated according to seasons.
 According to reports by the Jewish Agency during the summer months of 1938, at peak unemployment in the moshavot, female unemployment was at its lowest, 28 percent of total unemployed, while at months of very low general unemployment in the winter it reached 51 percent.
-This suggests the existence of a steady pool of unemployed females in the moshavot, which did not change even in months of high demand for seasonal labor.
+This suggests the existence of a steady pool of unemployed women in the moshavot, which did not change even in months of high demand for seasonal labor.

 National organizations tended to blame women for the high rates of unemployment.
 As early as 1926 a memorandum of the Labor Department of the Jewish Agency stated that unemployment among female workers was determined less by short-term changes in the economy than by their lack of appropriate skills and professions.

-Deborah Bernstein, who has extensively researched the plight of Jewish women in Palestine, stipulates, based on the fact that even in times of prosperity women workers suffered grave unemployment, that “For women unemployment was not so much the result of economic factors, but rather derived from prevailing prejudices.”
+Deborah Bernstein, who has extensively researched the plight of Jewish women in Palestine, stipulates, based on the fact that even in times of prosperity women workers suffered grave unemployment, “For women unemployment was not so much the result of economic factors, but rather derived from prevailing prejudices.”
 It is more reasonable to postulate a situation whereby males and females operated in two separate markets, affected differently by cyclical changes.
 This is further supported by the establishments of separate employment offices for females by the Women Workers Committees in 1927 (Women Workers’ Employment Offices), and again in 1936 (Employment Council) by the Mo’ezet ha-Po’alot.
 The failure of the first attempt and the partial success of the second were due to the fact that they focused on finding jobs for women mainly in construction public work and agriculture, jobs that were highly regarded by the Council but not acceptable to most women, nor to the major employers in these sectors.

 Unemployment declined only in the years 1943 to 1945, during World War II, and by 1945 the percentage of women looking for jobs as reported by the Jewish Agency was between one and eleven percent of the total number of persons looking for employment.

-The general consensus is that the female labor force in the Yishuv was primarily composed of young, single and non-skilled workers.
+The general consensus is that the female labor force in the Yishuv was primarily composed of young, single, and non-skilled workers.
 Another general consensus was that the lower share of females in the labor force in the first period reflects their low share in the population due to the fact that more males than females immigrated to Palestine during the first period.
 The explanation was found in the immigration policies of both the British government and the Jewish Agency who objected to the entrance of women to the country in equal numbers, though for different reasons.
-While the government assumed that women would find it harder to acquire jobs in the developing economy, the Zionist Movement considered the male halutz more valuable than the halutzah to the development of the Yishuv.
+While the government assumed that women would find it harder to acquire jobs in the developing economy, the Zionist Movement considered the male halutz (immigrant) more valuable than the woman halutzah to the development of the Yishuv.
 Only with the development of industry at the beginning of the 1930s was this policy abandoned.
 Despite official policies and general belief, data reveal that except for a short period in 1920–1921, the numbers of male and female immigrants were almost at par, especially if one also takes into consideration out-migration as well, which was very high among males.
 According to Roberto Bachi (1909–1995), a contemporary statistician who studied the demographic behavior of various groups within the Yishuv throughout the period, 48.4 percent of the population was female in the first period as compared to 49.2 percent in the second.

 Contemporary writers suggest that women workers tended to be young and single.
 Unfortunately, figures on the age and marital status of the labor force were rarely provided during the Mandate period.
 The only figures available, though obtained primarily from the Histadrut’s censuses of labor and therefore to be treated with a great degree of caution, shed important light on the composition of the female labor force.

-Figures relating to the marital status of females in the labor force are just as rare, scattered and at times conflicting.
+Figures relating to the marital status of females in the labor force are just as rare, scattered, and at times conflicting.
 The overall trend observed was a decline in the number of single workers.
 This again reflects the trend in the general population.
 Among female workers the percentage of married women declined significantly from 1922 to 1929, suggesting that women in the first period dropped out of the labor force upon marriage.
 The trend changed during the second period as their rate sharply increased.

 Bachi found that the marriage rate among the Jewish population was high, suggesting that though many immigrants arrived single, they married soon after arrival in the country.